Slice the tomatoes and arrange them on a platter.

 Place the cheese in the center of the platter.

-Slice the bocconcini balls and cut the slices into an oval shape to make the white part of the eyes.
+Slice the bocconcini balls and use the cutter to shape the slices into the white part of the eyes.

 Place the eyes on top of the burrata.